-- Pension and annuity income (including social security and railroad retirement benefits treated as social security).
-Interest, ordinary dividends, capital - Interest, ordinary dividends, capital gains, alimony, etc. Portion of 2008 moving expense - Portion of 2008 moving expense deduction allocable to 2009 that is included in your 2009 gross income.
-For details, see Moving Expense Attributable to Foreign Earnings in 2 Years under Moving Expenses in Pub.
-54. - Amounts paid to you by the U.S. Government or any of its agencies if you were an employee of the U.S.
+Pension and annuity income (including social security benefits and railroad retirement benefits treated as social security).

+Interest, ordinary dividends, capital

+Portion of 2009 moving expense deduction allocable to 2010 that is included in your 2010 gross income.
+For details and wing Evenance. details, see Moving Expense Attributable to Foreign Earnings in 2 Years under Moving Expenses in Pub.
+54. Amounts paid to you by the U.S. Government or any of its agencies if you were an employee of the U.S